molgenis/molgenis/docs/develop/start.md

 - Add 'can create databases' privilege to user 'molgenis'

 Now that your database server and properties file have been configured.

-# Configure Eclipse

-start Eclipse

-when asked, create fresh workspace folder (not same folder as git!)

-go to 'Help' -> 'Eclipse market place'

-find and install plugins:
-* 'JBoss Tools', during install only select Freemarker IDE
-* 'TestNG for Eclipse'
-* 'm2e-apt'

-Restart (if you didn't do that already)

-go to 'Eclipse' -> 'Preferences'
-* 'installed JREs' and select 'java 8'
-* 'Maven' -> 'Annotation Processing' and select 'Automatically Configure JDT APT'

-Restart

 # Get the code